Our BOOST global street team of advocates and champions.

 Oxnard School District, Oxnard, CA

 Ginger Shea has worked in after school programs in Ventura County for 8 years.
 Prior to that, she was a Special Education Teacher for 10 years.
 She received her teaching credential from California State University San Bernardino and Master of Arts from California Lutheran University.
-Ginger is currently working on her doctorate in a joint program with California State University Channel Islands and Fresno State.
+Ginger has completed her doctorate degree in a joint program with California State University Channel Islands and Fresno State.
+Congratulations, Ginger!

 Ginger's first experience with after school programs was in an administrative internship where she fell in love with after school and redesigned the program to be connected with the regular school day and district needs.
 The momentum and energy of the frontline staff motivated her toward excellence.
 All kids deserve the best!